itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 Then, `spitgot.yml`, `paper.yml`, and `server.properties` were edited, before the following:

-1. Send the world folder to `/home/sanalog/sanalog-share/` from File Explorer by using the SMB share that was set up.
+1. Send the world folder to `/home/sanalog/sanalog-share/` from File Explorer by using the SMB share that was set up
 2. Delete mc-docker from `/home/sanalog/` by using `rmdir`.
 3. Move the world folder from the share folder to home directory by using `mv`.
     - You can rename it in one command, or use `mv` again to rename it to `mc-docker`.